danish330/Client-Strategy-Analytics-for-Banking-Analytics/README.md

 2. Open the notebook file:
    `Client_Strategy_Analysis_for_Banking_Analytics.ipynb`

-3. Click **“Open in Colab”** at the top of the notebook preview.
+3. You can view all of the code

-4. Run all cells by selecting **Runtime > Run all**.

-5. The csv files are automatically loaded, taken from github

-6. Explore the interactive tables, graphs, and recommendations generated automatically.
+4. Scroll down to see all of the Machine Learning predictions and analysis

+5. All the data can be changed based on any Excel/CSV files

 ---